Placing an order

 Anything under 20 units (6-19) is charged as under minimum, which is double the price per print.

 Sampling is 1-5 units per design and is charged at an hourly rate of $50+GST (with a minimum of 1 hour) plus the setup costs.

-Our regular turnaround time is 2-3 weeks from receiving the 50% deposit and approval of your orders job sheet.
+Our regular turnaround time is 3-4 weeks from invoice payment and approval of your orders job sheet.
 If you wanted to book in a job and pick it up under this time, a 25% rush fee is applied to guarantee the jobs completion by the due date.
 If you’re unsure whether or not your job falls under the regular turnaround time, send through an email and we’ll be able to help you get your job sorted and ready by its desired completion date.